-As a risk manager for a large university system, I recognize that one of the challenges is effectively protecting the assets of your institution.
-This challenge as with many challenges in higher education are not unique to a specific college or university.
-The collaborative MHEC MPP offers you a solution tailored to higher education.
-Members of the program's Leadership Committee, generally comprised of higher education risk managers and business officers, meet four times per year to discuss challenges and successes.
-This fosters the opportunity to reach out to peers at other institutions facing the same or similar challenges.
-The members provide input and collaborate to determine which coverages make the most sense for higher education.
+As a university risk manager, I recognize that one of the challenges is effectively protecting the assets of your institution.
+This challenge as with many challenges in higher education is not unique to a specific college or university.
+The collaborative MHEC MPP offers a member led property insurance program focused on program value, coverage, loss control, knowledge sharing, and stability.
+Members of the program's Leadership Committee, generally composed of higher education risk managers and business officers, meets four times per year to discuss ways to enhance the MHEC MPP for the benefit of its member institutions.
+This fosters the opportunity to reach out to peers at other institutions coverages make the most sense for higher education.

 MHEC also invites all members to attend the Annual Loss Control Workshop.
-This is an excellent opportunity for you and other administrators to meet and interact with other MPP members, engineering service vendors, and experts in many fields affecting higher education.
+This is an excellent forum for you and other administrators to learn from others in reducing losses on campuses as well as meet and interact with other MHEC MPP members, engineering service vendors, and experts in many fields affecting higher education.

-I hope that you will give consideration to MHEC's Master Property Program to help protect your institution's assets.
-Please feel free to reach out to me, as a participating MPP institution, for a reference when considering insurance options.
+Please feel free to reach out to me, as a participating MHEC MPP institution, for a reference when considering this collaborative property insurance program.